-In 2016, Raychelle Meyers became a Film Producer and worked with Maximum Achievement DNA Films, a 5-Time Emmy Award-winning film company.
+In 2016, she became a Film Producer and worked with Maximum Achievement DNA Films, a 5-Time Emmy Award-winning film company.
 Her first film as a Producer was The Soul of Success: The Jack Canfield Story.
-She is currently working on her second documentary film called Secure the Legacy (scheduled to be release in summer 2019) with her filming company Raychelle Productions.
+She is currently working on her second documentary film called Secure the Legacy, scheduled to be release January 2021.

 Raychelle is the author of the books, Confined Minds: Break-Free from Imprisoned Thoughts and Boss Girls in the Boardroom.
-She's currently writing her third book, the novel, Thugs in Skirts.
-She's been featured in magazines USA Today, Encore HD Magazine, Voyage Dallas Magazine, Focus on Women, and International Magazine in China, BridgeAfrique Magazine.
+She's currently writing her third book and first novel, Thugs in Skirts.
+She's been featured in major magazines and publications like Forbes, USA Today, Huffington Post, Encore HD Magazine, Voyage Dallas Magazine, and International Magazine in China, BridgeAfrique Magazine.
 She's been featured on a variety of radio show across the globe.

 Raychelle's been a guest speaker at the University of Arlington Texas and featured inside the University's Shorthorn Newspaper where she shared her expertise on local child hunger and how her organization fights hunger in communities across Texas.

 She's was featured on TV Show "Times Square Today" in the heart of New York Times Square, that was later aired on NBC, ABC, CBS, and FOX News.